How to Deal with Bad Breath Caused by Sinusitis

 How a Balloon Sinuplasty Can Help

-For chronic sinusitis, it is recommended that you visit a Los Angeles sinus doctor for a more aggressive treatment.
+For chronic sinusitis, it is recommended that you visit a ENT Specialist for a more aggressive treatment.
 A balloon sinuplasty procedure may be recommended by your doctor.
 This is a minimally invasive surgery offered here at the Los Angeles Sinus Institute.
 During the procedure, I place a balloon inside the nose using a catheter.
 The balloon is then inflated to expand the nasal cavities, and saline is sprayed to flush out all the pus and mucus that have accumulated.

 A typical balloon sinuplasty procedure lasts in less than an hour.
 It’s fast recovery times allow my patients to go back to work the following day.